Dean for Extension and Director, Florida Cooperative Extension Service

-Candidates must apply online at http://apply.interfolio.com/79528 and should provide a letter of application summarizing qualifications, a complete curriculum vitae, and names, addresses, email addresses and telephone numbers of at least five references.
-If an accommodation due to a disability is needed to apply for this position, please call 352.392.2477 or the Florida Relay System at 800.955.8771 (TDD) or visit Accessibility at UF.
+Candidates must apply online at https://facultyjobs.hr.ufl.edu/posting/86713 and should provide a letter of application summarizing qualifications, a complete curriculum vitae, and names, addresses, email addresses and telephone numbers of at least five references.

-Review of applications will begin on December 1, 2020 and will continue until the position is filled.
-Inquiries and nominations can be sent to Audrey Gainey, Director of Talent Acquisition and Onboarding of University of Florida Human Resources at email@example.com or 352.273.1706.
+Review of applications will begin on June 1, 2021 and will continue until the position is filled.
+Inquiries and nominations can be sent to Mercedes Swan, Manager for the Strategic Talent Group of University of Florida Human Resources at email@example.com or 352-273-1703.

 The University of Florida is an Equal Opportunity Employer.
 The University is committed to non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, gender identify and expression, marital status, national origin, political opinions or affiliations, genetic information and veteran status in also aspects of employment including recruitment, hiring, promotion, transfers, discipline, terminations, wage and salary administration, benefits and training.

-We welcome nominations of and applications from anyone who would bring additional dimensions to the university’s research, teaching and outreach mission, including women, members of underrepresented groups, protected veterans and individuals with disabilities.
+We welcome nominations of and applications from anyone who would bring additional dimensions to the university’s research, teaching, extension, and clinical mission, including women, members of underrepresented groups, protected veterans and individuals with disabilities.